 Tip: Try squinting while looking at your object if you find it difficult to separate the tones.
 It helps filter out unnecessary details and allows you to pick out the lightest and darkest areas.

-Tip: Reflected light is the light bouncing off the surface (i.e. the table or sheet of paper your sphere is on) hitting the underside of your sphere.
+Bonus Tip: Reflected light is the light bouncing off the surface (i.e. the table or sheet of paper your sphere is on) hitting the underside of your sphere.
 This means that the bottom of your sphere isn’t entirely in shadow.
 Reflected light creates a more dynamic and realistic 3D effect, though it should be a mid-tone, not a highlight.

-You can manipulate the contrast depending on 1.
-How much do you want the object to "pop" out of the page, and 2.
-How bright is your light source (or to indicate the time of day).
+A wider range means a greater contrast.
+You can manipulate the contrast depending on how much you want the object to "pop" out of the page and how bright your light source is.

 Ultimately, careful observation of your subject, along with diligent practice, will be the most helpful.

 Ready to give this a go?
 If you're struggling to get the correct values and contrast in your artwork, don't worry; you're not alone.
 Here are some tips to help you out:

 Start with a basic object - a sphere is a great place to start because it's easy to see the values and contrast.